Dry Edible Bean Profile

 By Sara Schumacher and Michael Boland, Kansas State University.

 Dry edible beans (Phaseolus vulgaris) are grown in more than 30 states with commercial-scale production in 18 states.
-North Dakota again ranked as the top producer of dry beans in 2010.
+North Dakota again ranked as the top producer of dry beans.
 Michigan, Nebraska, Minnesota and Idaho rounded out the top five states.
-U.S. production of dry beans totaled 31.8 million cwt in 2010 (NASS 2011).
+U.S. production of dry beans totaled 28.7 million cwt in 2016 (USDA 2017).
 Although one of the world's leading dry bean exporters, the United States is also increasing its import of certain dry beans.

 Originally domesticated in Central and South America over 7,000 years ago, dry beans moved northward through Mexico and spread across most of the United States.
 These beans were commonly grown with corn and sometimes squash.

 The commercial, dry edible bean industry originated in New York in the mid-1800s.
 The state maintained its dominance until the early 1900s when Michigan became the leading producer.
 Michigan prevailed until the 1990s, when North Dakota acquired the lead in 1991.
 Since then, the state has, for the most part, retained its position as the top-ranking producer of dry edible beans in the United States.

 Dry bean consumption in the United States has recently rallied, reaching 7.5 pounds in 2016 (US Dry Bean Council 2017).
 The major uses of dry beans include dry packaged beans for home use, canned beans (both whole beans and otherwise), brine-packed whole beans and bean flour for commercial baking.
 Supermarkets sell bagged dry beans and canned products such as refried beans, soups, chili and baked beans.
 Restaurants use dry edible beans in foods such as tacos, burritos and chili.
 Restaurants and the fast food market accounted for a significant percentage of cooked bean consumption (ERS 2000).